Adam’s Rib (1949) dir. George Cukor

 w/ Arthur Lake, Penny Singleton, Larry Simms, Marjorie Kent, Gene Lockhart, Jonathan Hale, Jerome Cowan, Danny Mummert, Kathleen Lockhart, Ann Doran, Dorothy Moore, Fay Helm, Irving Bacon, Charles Lane, Gordon Oliver, Ian Wolf, Jospehine Whittell, Willie Best, Emory Parnell, Daisy

 An underrated classic, Blondie is the first of 28 movies (all about 70 minutes) starring Lake and Singleton as iconic Dagwood and Blondie Bumstead.
 The opening, which is as American as Fibber McGee’s closet, shows Dagwood—always late for work—bumbling out of the house at warp speed and crashing into the mailman (Irving Bacon).
 Blondie spends her days looking after their mischievous toddler Baby Dumpling (Larry Simms), the character in the series who makes the wryest observations.
 The gender dynamics aren’t as simple as they seem, summed up in Blondie’s assertion: “Sometimes I think it’s harder raising a husband than a baby.”
-The rest of the cast is also wonderful, especially Hale (Strangers on a Train) as boss Mr. Dithers, Lockhart (Miracle on 34th Street) as a man obsessed with repairing a vacuum cleaner, and Best (Ghost Breakers) as a hotel porter.
+The rest of the cast is also wonderful, especially Jonathan Hale (Strangers on a Train) as boss Mr. Dithers, Kathleen Lockhart (Miracle on 34th Street) as a man obsessed with repairing a vacuum cleaner, and Willie Best (Ghost Breakers) as a hotel porter.
 Based on Chic Young’s long-running comic that debuted in 1930.
-A fairly low quality DVD collection of the full series runs for about $30-$40.
-For a smaller taste, Echo Bridge has released ten movies in a collection that goes for $10 or so.
-If you like one you’ll like them all.
+I found a good enough quality DVD-R collection of the full series, runs $30-$40.

 Blondie’s Blessed Event (1942)